 Canada’s National Ballet School

-Canada’s National Ballet School do not offer classes for five years olds.
-Students are accepted through audtions from the age of 6 for afterschool and weekend classes.
+Canada’s National Ballet School does not offer classes for five years olds.
+Students are accepted through auditions from the age of 6 for afterschool and weekend classes.

 Royal Academy of Ballet

 The RAD provides a ballet curriculum for children from the age of 2.5 and up.
 At the age of 5 students can complete a pre-primary class-award, presenting examination type work with their teacher in front of an examiner.
 The RAD does not specify how many lessons per week a child five and under should be taking.

 They state in their exam specifications documents that for the Primary exam at which a candidate is eligible at the age of 6, at least 40 hours of training for the exam should have been completed.
 This increases with each level.
 To prepare for all vocational graded exams the RAD recommends at least two syllabus classes be taken every week.

 The Cecchetti syllabus provides ballet examinations for children from the age of 5.
 They recommend that all students preparing for examinations take a minimum of two ballet classes every week.